Prince Iaukea: The Artist and Cruiserweight Champion (1999–2000)

 After spending most of 1999 as a low-carder and being left off pay-per-view events, Hayner was repackaged as a villain on the December 6, 1999 episode of Monday Nitro as "The Artist Formerly Known as Prince Iaukea", a character based on singer Prince.
 He was soon then given a valet named Paisley and his ring name was shortened to simply "The Artist".
-In 2000, Artist entered a tournament for the vacant Cruiserweight Championship.
-He defeated Kid Romeo, Kaz Hayashi and Lash LeRoux at SuperBrawl 2000 to win the vacant title.
-Artist successfully defended the title against Psychosis at the following month's Uncensored pay-per-view, before losing the title to Billy Kidman at a live event on March 30, only to regain it from Kidman on March 31.
-All the WCW titles were vacated by Vince Russo on April 10 when Russo and Eric Bischoff "re-launched" WCW.
+In 2000, the Artist entered a tournament for the vacant Cruiserweight Championship.
+He defeated Kid Romeo, Kaz Hayashi and Lash LeRoux at SuperBrawl 2000 to win the vacant title. the Artist successfully defended the title against Psychosis at the following month's Uncensored pay-per-view, before losing the title to Billy Kidman at a live event on March 30, only to regain it from Kidman on March 31.
+All of the WCW titles were vacated by Vince Russo on April 10 when Russo and Eric Bischoff "re-launched" WCW.

 The Artist was then placed in a six-way match for the vacant title at Spring Stampede, in which he was pinned by Chris Candido.
-As a result, Artist began a rivalry with Candido and received a title shot at Slamboree, where he failed to win the title.
+As a result, the Artist began a rivalry with Candido and received a title shot at Slamboree, where he failed to win the title.
 This would be Hayner's last pay-per-view appearance in the company.
 Hayner was released in August 2000, his last televised match being a loss to Big Vito on the August 19 episode of WorldWide.

-Independent circuit (2000–present)
+Independent circuit (2000–2015)

 Following his WCW release he wrestled the independent scene traveling around the country for various promotions.
 He was briefly known as The Tongan Prince for Jimmy Hart's X Wrestling Federation, but when that went under he used his military background and went to work for a security contractor overseas.
-In 2007 he started 3SX Entertainment (Samoan Strong Style Xtreme Wrestling and Entertainment) in American Samoa where work on a Pro Wrestling and MMA Dojo is ongoing.
+In 2007 he started 3SX Entertainment (Samoan Strong Style Xtreme Wrestling and Entertainment) in American Samoa where work on a Pro Wrestling and MMA Dojo was ongoing.